Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/frameworks/websockets.md

 ## Flavors

-There are four different kind of flavors that you can use to host a web socket endpoint.
+There are four different flavors that you can use to host a web socket endpoint.
 The template uses the reactive approach, but you can choose one of them based on your personal preference and project needs.
 They do not differ in functionality.
 In this section we will spawn a simple websocket server that will relay incoming messages to all other connected clients